-- Government-run school systems so everyone can have a chance at a good education.
+- Government-run school systems so everyone can have an equal chance at a good education;

-- Having a decent health care system that’s not run by insurance companies who look at us as a commodity for profits and are the true ‘death panels’ in this country.
+- Having a decent health care system that’s not run by insurance companies who look at us as as commodities for profits, and, in my opinion, are the true ‘death panels’ in this country;

-- Government run health care that eliminates the profits and concentrates on quality health for all.
-Sweden is a good example of quality health care efficiently run by the government; or at least that is what I have been told by my doctor.
+- Government-run health care that eliminates the profits and concentrates on quality health for all.
+Sweden is a good example of quality health care efficiently run by the government.
+At least that is what I have been told by my doctor.

-Because there seems to be different meanings for the word socialism, I decided to look it up.
+Because there seems to be different interpretations of the word socialism, I decided to look it up.
 Here is what I found.

 SOCIALISM is an economic system, a political movement, and a social theory.
 Most socialist believe that national or local governments, rather than individuals, should own a nation’s resources and control their use.
 Socialism calls for public ownership of land, factories, and other basic means of production.

 Socialism and Communism once meant about the same thing.
 Communist Russia’s version meant pictures of long lines at the grocery store to get what meager supplies they had to offer; a poor health system that needed overhauling; no decent job that could sustain you; no freedom to be innovative; every thought coming from the government; no free press, and no private ownership of land and properties.